How To Reduce Plastic Use

 Here are five fun tips to involve your child in plastic awareness activities:

 We learn best from our experiences.
 Join a fantastic global challenge to reduce the use of disposable plastics.
 Sign up for a day or whole month; focus on specific disposable plastics or challenge yourself to say no to all disposable plastics!
 This experience for your family is guaranteed to change the way you think and use plastics!
 For more information check http://www.plasticfreejuly.org.

 As a family, join forces in a treasure hunt with a difference.
 Investigate your own home and search for unsafe or disposable plastics.
 Go through your kitchen cupboards, bathroom, bedroom and pantry.
 Search for the resin codes and pick up any ‘unsafe’ plastic.
-Remember that the codes 7, 6 and 3 are not good for you and me.
+Remember that the codes 7, 6 and 3 are not good for you and your family.
 Collect plastic items which you use just once (disposable plastics) as these contribute massively to plastic pollution.

 Start small but make it a habit to protect the planet from plastic pollution.
-Celebrate your next birthday with a party that does not pollute the planet for the next 1,000 years with plastic you can easily avoid.
+Celebrate your next birthday with a party that does not pollute the planet for the next 1,000 years, by avoiding plastic use.
 Choose reusable tableware (ceramic, stainless steel or glass).
-Challenge yourself to make your birthday all about having fun and not creating pollution!
+Challenge yourself to make your birthday all about having fun and not polluting the environment!

 Microbeads are small round pieces of plastic that are added to personal care products and cosmetics including scrubs, face wash, shower gel and shampoos.
 They are flushed down the drains and eventually end up in our rivers, lakes and oceans.